dimitri-yatsenko/datajoint-book/book/README.md

 # License

-This work is licensed under the [CC BY-NC-ND 4.0 International License](LICENSE.md).
+This work is licensed under the [CC BY 4.0 International License](LICENSE.md).

+You may:
-You may share the content as long as you
+* share the content in any medium or format
+* adapt, remix, transform, and build upon the material for any purpose

+Provided that you:
-* give appropriate credit
+* give appropriate credit and indicate if changes were made
-* do not use it for commercial purposes
-* do not make modifications

 # Official Documentation
 Official documentation for DataJoint can be found here: